aotmr/elen/README.md

 ## Design

-## Primitives
+### Primitives

 Elen is a token-threaded interpreter.
-Primitives are encoded as strings, and function calls as integers.
+Primitive words are encoded as strings, and secondary words, or words defined in terms of other primitives and secondaries, are encoded as their code address.
 Not all strings represent executable primitives;
 the interpreter will panic if it tries to execute these.
 This table of primitives is currently incomplete